ox-it/wl-oauth/README.md

 The project is divided in five modules similar to the structure of many Sakai
 projects:

-- *api* contains a basic API for OAuth logins, such as DAO for accessors and consumers, and mandatory services.
+- *api* contains a basic API for OAuth login, such as DAO for accessors and consumers, and mandatory services.
 - *assembly* gathers the content of every other modules in one assembly file which can easily be deployed.